peranakanfrancis/mary/content/en/home/talks.md

 weight = 70  # Order that this section will appear.

 title = "Upcoming Events"
-subtitle = "We should all join in together as brother and sister in Christ."
+subtitle = "Let's get to know each other better and grow in faith."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.